 Sarah D. Mills, PhD, MPH

-Dr. Mills uses a social-ecological framework to examine the roles that the neighborhood in which one lives and public policy play in racial, ethnic and socioeconomic disparities in tobacco use.
-She conducted one of the first national studies documenting disproportionate advertising for menthol cigarettes in Black communities in the United States.
+Dr. Mills published one of the first national studies documenting disproportionate advertising for menthol cigarettes in Black communities in the United States.
 Her research is currently supported by a Mentored Research Scientist Career Development Award in Tobacco Regulatory Research (K01), funded by the National Cancer Institute and the Food and Drug Administration.
-The objective of her K01 project is to use microsimulation modeling to estimate the impact of a national menthol cigarette ban on tobacco use, cardiovascular disease and cancer, with a focus on health disparities between demographic groups.
+She is using microsimulation modeling to estimate the impact of a national menthol cigarette ban on tobacco use, cardiovascular disease and cancer, with a focus on health disparities between demographic groups.

 She teaches Scale Development Methods in the doctoral program in the Department of Health Behavior.
 The class provides students with foundational knowledge in measure development and psychometric evaluation.
 Dr. Mills has examined the psychometric properties of several health-related measures, including the widely-used Patient Health Questionnaire-4 and Generalized Anxiety Disorder-7 scales among English- and Spanish-speaking Latinos.